If you currently have an FHA mortgage, you may be eligible for an FHA Streamline Refinance.

 You can use it to refinance a 15 or 30 year term, and there is no prepayment penalty.
 You can extend a 15 year loan into a 30 year loan, which can significantly lower your monthly payments.
 However, you may not reduce a 30 year loan to a 15 year loan.

 One of the most beneficial factors in getting an FHA Streamline Refinance is that there is no appraisal requirement.
-You can refinance to a lower interest rate even if you owe more than your home is worth.
+If you owe more than your home is worth, you can refinance to a lower interest rate.
 As of this writing, the FHA Streamline Refinance rules

 - Do not require employment verification